RoshdiRaed/RoshdiRaed/README.md

 - 📃 My name Roshdi Raed's ✌
 - 💪 I work as a software developer and programmer for java, php and javasciprt
-- 🔗 I work with several frameworks including react.js, vite.js, tailwindcss and others 😎
+- 🔗 I work with several frameworks including react.js, vite.js, tailwindcss , Laravel and others 😎